MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

 9:10PM INF Done Duration=13.387547ms Failed=0 Passed=1
 ```

-As you might noticed, we see in the logs that before scripts execution, ``lab`` launched a web server on port 57150, in order to server static files we pointed to.
+In the logs before script execution, we see that ``lab`` launched a web server on port 57150 in order to serve static files.

 <div class="notification is-info">
   You can serve as many folders as you want.
 </div>

 ## Parallel execution
-By default, ``lab`` executes queries sequentially, but you can make it run in parallel, by setting ``concurrency`` parameter to a required level of parallelism:
+By default, ``lab`` executes queries sequentially, but you can make it run in parallel by setting ``concurrency`` parameter to the required level of parallelism:

 ```bash
 $ lab --concurrency=10 .
 ```

 ## Docker
-Additionally to binary files ``lab`` is also distributed as Docker images via [GitHub](https://github.com/orgs/MontFerret/packages/container/package/lab) and [Docker Hub](https://hub.docker.com/repository/docker/montferret/lab) that have both ``lab`` binary and headless ``Chromium``:
+Aside from binary files, ``lab`` is also distributed as Docker images via [GitHub](https://github.com/orgs/MontFerret/packages/container/package/lab) and [Docker Hub](https://hub.docker.com/repository/docker/montferret/lab) that have both ``lab`` binaries and headless ``Chromium``:

 ```bash